cyschneck/centerline-width/README.md

 ```
 Output: A text file `data/river_coords_output.txt` with the headers llat, llon, rlat, rlon

-### Converted Data Text File to CSV
+### Converted Text File to CSV

-Convert a text file with coordinates for a left and right bank's latitude/longitude
+Convert a text file with coordinates for a left and right bank's latitude/longitude to a csv file

 ```
      llat       llon      rlat       rlon